Felt Gasket Materials

 At Accurate Felt & Gasket, felt is our specialty—it’s right there in our name!
-We manufacture custom gaskets using a wide range of felt materials, and are also a master distributor who can supply felt in large or small quantities for any customer need.
-We can provide die cutting, slitting, laminating, and other services to give you felt gaskets or felt material that meets your requirements.
+We manufacture custom gaskets using wool felt and a wide range of synthetic felt materials, and are also a master distributor supplying felt in large or small quantities for all your needs.
+View our felt material specifications for individual product details.

 Wool Felt (SAE)

 Wool felt, or pressed felt, is manufactured from premium wool fibers.
 Using a technique called “wet processing,” these fibers are mechanically pressed into continuous layers using heat, moisture, and pressure.
 These layers can then be cross-lapped and combined to create felt with varying density, thickness, and wool content.